-The current state of the control command and signalling system is shown on the map below:
+The current state of the control command and signaling system is shown on the map below:

-6.4 Reference to Union Contribution
+6.3 Reference to Union Contribution

-The Amber RFC is a beneficiary of the Connecting Europe Facility (CEF) - Programme Support Action (PSA) on the basis of the Multi-annual Work Programme 2014-2020, entitled "Establishment and development of the Amber rail freight corridor", action number 2016-PSA-RFC11.
+The RFC Amber was a beneficiary of the Connecting Europe Facility (CEF) - Programme Support Action (PSA) on the basis of the Multi-annual Work Programme 2014-2020, entitled "Establishment and development of the Amber rail freight corridor", action number 2016-PSA-RFC11.
+The PSA was extended until 30 September 2021.